HARSHAN21/TechBlog/README.md

 # TechBlog

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.\n TechBlog is a Web App for user to create, update & delete blog(s) User can also read the blog of other users, they can also search blog of their required topic.
+•	This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.
+•	TechBlog is a Web App for user to create, update & delete blog(s).
+•	User can also read the blog of other users, they can also search blog of their required topic.
-Angular is used to create the user interface of TechBlog & Spring boot is used for back-end.
+•	Angular is used to create the user interface of TechBlog & Spring boot is used for back-end.
-This repository is front-end code of TechBlog. https://github.com/HARSHAN21/TechBlog-API is back-end repo of TechBlog
+•	This repository is front-end code of TechBlog.
+•	https://github.com/HARSHAN21/TechBlog-API is back-end repository of TechBlog.

 ## Local Development server